 - Transactions with Iran’s automotive sector

-It should be noted however that the carriage to or from Iran of graphite, raw, or semi-finished metals such as aluminium and steel, coal, and software for integrating industrial processes is permissible if:
+However, the carriage to or from Iran of graphite, raw, or semi-finished metals such as aluminium and steel, coal, and software for integrating industrial processes was permissible prior to 8 May 2019 if:

 - The cargo is not subject of a medium for barter, swap, or any other exchange or transaction.